 2018 Q3 CFO sentiment synopsis by region

-Finally, in the Middle East, where net optimism remains positive at +19, CFOs are concerned both about the economic outlook (34%) and geopolitical risks (20%).
+Finally, in the Middle East, where net optimism remains positive at +19, CFOs are concerned both about the economic outlook (34 percent) and geopolitical risks (20 percent).
 This quarter, however, risks related to oil prices emerged as a factor, whereas in previous years it was a nonstarter, particularly in the Gulf Union, the geographical source of the region’s production and reserves.

 Other factors may take CFOs by surprise globally as we move into 2019.
-In addition to the overhangs of trade and talent, higher deficits and inflation in the US, as well as additional increases in interest rates worldwide loom large.
-And then there is the simple fact, says Kalish, that “we’re now in the second longest recovery in US history, and recoveries don’t last forever.”
+In addition to the overhangs of trade and talent, higher deficits and inflation in the United States, as well as additional increases in interest rates worldwide loom large.
+And then there is

 Global CFO Signals: By the numbers

 Along with CFOs’ optimism, their risk appetite declined in several countries.
-In Europe, the biggest negative net balances were found in Turkey (-83), the UK (-77), and Iceland (-75).
+In Europe, the biggest negative net balances were found in Turkey (-83), the United Kingdom (-77), and Iceland (-75).
 One exception was Greece, where the net balance increased by 12 percentage points.
-In North America, CFOs’ risk appetite decreased slightly, with 56% declaring it is a good time to take greater risk onto the balance sheet compared with 58% last quarter.
-In the Middle East, 79% of CFOs continue to be risk averse, slightly down from 83% last year.
+In North America, CFOs’ risk appetite decreased slightly, with 56 percent declaring it is a good time to take greater risk onto the balance sheet compared with 58 percent last quarter.
+In the Middle East, 79 percent of CFOs continue to be risk averse, slightly down from 83 percent last year.

 Perceptions of uncertainty are inching higher.
-In Europe, many countries reported increased uncertainty, with net levels particularly high in the UK (+89), Germany (+86), and Turkey (+83).
-In Japan, there was a sharp increase in the percentage of CFOs who reported high uncertainty (67% compared with the previous quarter’s 44%).
-In the Middle East, the proportion of CFOs viewing uncertainty as high fell from 65% in 2017 to 60% this year, while those seeing it as average increased from 30% to 38%.
+In Europe, many countries reported increased uncertainty, with net levels particularly high in the United Kingdom (+89), Germany (+86), and Turkey (+83).
+In Japan, there was a sharp increase in the percentage of CFOs who reported high uncertainty (67 percent compared with the previous quarter’s 44 percent).
+In the Middle East, the proportion of CFOs viewing uncertainty as high fell from 65 percent in 2017 to 60 percent this year, while those seeing it as average increased from 30 percent to 38 percent.

-In Europe, net expectations for revenue growth were particularly strong in Belgium and Sweden, whereas operating margin expectations fell markedly in Turkey and the UK.
-Meanwhile, growth expectations in North America declined for revenue (6.3% to 6.1%), earnings (10.3% to 8.1%), and capital investment (10.4% to 9.4%), but remained positive.
-In Japan, 69% of CFOs expect earnings growth, a number that has been stable recently.
-But in China, 38% of CFOs expect to miss planned revenue targets, and 33% expect to miss profitability growth targets by year-end.
+In Europe, net expectations for revenue growth were particularly strong in Belgium and Sweden, whereas operating margin expectations fell markedly in Turkey and the United Kingdom.
+Meanwhile, growth expectations in North America declined for revenue (6.3 percent to 6.1 percent), earnings (10.3 percent to 8.1 percent), and capital investment (10.4 percent to 9.4 percent), but remained positive.
+In Japan, 69 percent of CFOs expect earnings growth, a number that has been stable recently.
+But in China, 38 percent of CFOs expect to miss planned revenue targets, and 33 percent expect to miss profitability growth targets by year-end.

 Hiring agendas are mixed, despite tight labor markets.
-In China, for example, 32% of CFOs said they are leaning toward reducing their workforces, and 27% expect cuts in their finance departments.
-In North America, expectations for domestic personnel growth fell from 3.2% to 2.7%, even though talent remains one of the top worries among CFOs in the US, Mexico, and Canada.
+In China, for example, 32 percent of CFOs said they are leaning toward reducing their workforces, and 27 percent expect cuts in their finance departments.
+In North America, expectations for domestic personnel growth fell from 3.2 percent to 2.7 percent, even though talent remains one of the top worries among CFOs in the United States, Mexico, and Canada.
 Across Europe, though, hiring intentions have only slipped marginally from the spring, particularly in the euro area, where the unemployment rate is at its lowest level since 2008.

 CFOs continue to eye expansion.
 Nine of the European countries reporting ranked organic growth as one of their top three strategic priorities for the next 12 months, four included new products/services in that list; while three (the Netherlands, Sweden, and Turkey) selected expansionary strategies in all three top slots.
-In North America, CFOs still favor revenue growth over cost reduction (59% versus 20%), although slightly less so than in Q2 2018.
+In North America, CFOs still favor revenue growth over cost reduction (59 percent versus 20 percent), although slightly less so than in Q2 2018.
 And in the Middle East, CFOs identified digitization as a top priority over both organic growth and new products/services.